 History of the Section

-The section Oribatida is the youngest section of the soil zoology department and exists since July 1st, 2013.
+The section Oribatida is the youngest section of the Soil Zoology Division and exists since July 1st, 2013.
 Nevertheless, research on oribatid mites has a long tradition at our museum, since already in 1963 Dr. H.-D. Engelmann began developing the oribatid mite collection.
 From spring 1987, Dr. Axel Christian started to merge the collection parts kept in different places to one arachnid collection, during which the oribatid mite collection was inherited in 1989.